 It’s probably safe to say that a lot of women have negative associations with their periods.
+In fact, up to three quarters of women suffer from symptoms of premenstrual syndrome, and as many as 91 percent of women experience period pain.

 But some health experts say these problems are avoidable.
 In fact, they even say that paying close attention to your cycle, and adjusting things like your diet, exercise routine, work habits, and sex life, can help you to take advantage of your hormonal changes.